Healthcare

 Vermont ranks high in health.

-Vermont also ranks #4 in healthcare affordability and access and #6 overall based on criteria including health care access, quality, avoidable hospital use and costs, health outcomes, and health care equity.
+Vermont ranks 5th in overall on health system performance based on criteria including health care access, quality, avoidable hospital use and costs, health outcomes, and health care equity.
 New developments in medical technology and in patient care and treatment are made possible by a highly-educated and trained healthcare workforce.

 From a patient-care perspective, Vermonters enjoy low nurse-to-patient and doctor-to-patient ratios.
 There are 14 non-profit hospitals and a network of healthcare systems spread throughout Vermont including: 8 small critical access hospitals, 5 mid-size rural hospitals, 2 academic medical centers, a Veterans Administration hospital, and 5 designated psychiatric inpatient facilities.
 Community health care centers across the state supplement these institutions and provide non-emergency care.
 There are also over 350 individual and group dental practices.
 Explore Vermont healthcare facilities here.